jostylr/literate-programming/lp.md

 With this structure, one can create arbitrary paths through the code.
-You can split a single compiled file over multiple literate program documents or compile one document into many different files of various types.  of files You can manage a whole project from a single literate program document.
+You can split a single compiled file over multiple literate program documents or compile one document into many different files of various types.
+You can manage a whole project from a single literate program document.
 You can use it as a preprocessor, linter, validator, postprocessor, minifier, pusher, whatever you want.